Grapico: R. R. Rochell's Grapico

 In June 1947, Rochell's business began using the names "The Grapico Bottling Company" and "The Grapico Company of America."
 In October 1949, "The Grapico Bottling Company" name was changed to "Orange Crush 7 Up Bottling Company" to reflect the work it was doing in Alabama on behalf of the Seven-up Company.
 Despite the Alabama company's efforts, the Seven-up Company refused to grant The Grapico Company of America a bottling franchise to handle Seven-up soft drinks.
 The business was operating as Orange Crush-Grapico Bottling Company by 1953.
 In July 1957, the bottling business name was officially changed to "Orange Crush Grapico Company."

-In 1955, Grapico Company of America expanded its fruit flavored brands into orange with Orangico, a play on the name Grapico.
+In 1955, Grapico Company of America expanded its fruit-flavored brands into orange with Orangico, a play on the name Grapico.
 Orangico was to include real orange juice.
 The orange juice based Orangico did not sell well and the federal trademark eventually expired in 1999.

 In September 1981, both the franchising rights to the Grapico brand name and The Pepsi Bottling Group in Newnan, Georgia were acquired by Buffalo Rock, an independent Pepsi bottler founded in Birmingham, Alabama in 1901.
 Both Buffalo Rock and R.R.
 Rochell's businesses were located in Birmingham since the early 1900s.
 For example, in October 1940, R.R.
 Rochell's business was located at 1031 11th Avenue North and Buffalo Rock's business was located at 10th Avenue and 26th Street North—a distance of about three miles (5 km).

 Between at least 1981 and 1988, Grapico was distributed in only three states: Alabama, Florida and Georgia.
 In August 1988, Buffalo Rock announced that they would expand distribution of Grapico the rest of the Southeastern United States.
 The announcement coincided with the new, more contemporary Grapico packaging.
 By June 1990, Grapico was being sold in South Carolina.

-Buffalo Rock revived the Orangico trademark in 1999, this time to be used on an artificial orange syrup rather than a real orange based drink.
+Buffalo Rock revived the Orangico trademark in 1999, this time to be used on an artificial orange syrup rather than a real orange-based drink.
 Buffalo Rock introduced Diet Grapico in 2005.
-Grapico is produced by Buffalo Rock through its Columbus, Georgia bottling facility, Sun Fresh Beverages, Inc.
+Grapico is produced by Buffalo Rock through its Columbus, Georgia, bottling facility, Sun Fresh Beverages, Inc.

 At the request of Buffalo Rock, a cupcake shop in Homewood introduced a Grapico cupcake in 2012.

 In popular culture

 Grapico is mentioned in Fried Green Tomatoes at the Whistle Stop Cafe, 1987 best selling novel by Fannie Flagg.
 Anne George's 1996 novel Murder on a Bad Hair Day: A Southern Sisters Mystery, and the 2004 novel Making Waves by Cassandra King, Grapico mixed with Absolut Peppar jalapeño flavored vodka is a drink called the Ex-girlfriend.
 It's called the Ex-girlfriend because "it's sweet and seems like a good idea, but eventually it's going to burn you and make you sick."
 Grapico and coconut rum is called a "grapicolada."
+NFL QB Jameis Winston has said his favorite childhood drink was Grapico and he would drink it while eating pickled pig's feet.